pivotal/docs-tap/scst-scan/creating-scan-policy-template.hbs.md

 # Enable policy enforcement with Scan 2.0 in a supply chain

-This topic tells you how to enable policy enforcement with SCST - Scan 2.0.
+This topic tells you how to enable policy enforcement in a supply chain with Supply Chain Security Tools (SCST) - Scan 2.0.

 Policy enforcement is not inbuilt in SCST - Scan 2.0.
-It can be achieved by the creating a `ClusterImageTemplate` that stamps out a Tekton `TaskRun` that evaluates the vulnerabilities and enforces the policy set.
-A sample of the task, and cluster image template are provided in this topic.
+It can be achieved by creating a `ClusterImageTemplate` that stamps out a Tekton `TaskRun` that evaluates the vulnerabilities and enforces the policy set.
+A sample of the task and cluster image template are provided in this topic.

-## Prerequisites for the Task Run to succeed
+## Prerequisites for the task run

 The `TaskRun` queries the metadata store to get the list of vulnerabilities for the image.
 To authenticate with the MDS (Metadata Store) API an accessToken and certificate are needed.